zakarouf/z_/README.md

 `z_` had a humble beginning as a single header for defining primitive types in [ztorg](https://github.com/zakarouf/ztorg) project.<br>
 Later on I added more quality of life stuff such as Type-Generic Dyanmic Arrays etc. It was then I decided to move its development to a separate repo with more than just a "Data Type Library".
 I wanted to created a core, standard-library that I can just use anywhere as a starting point.

+### Os & Compiler Support?

+Linux and MacOS is fully supported while, with Windows your mileage might vary. <br>

+As for Compiler GCC or Clang is recommended.

 ### Why heavy use of macros?

 Bloat.
 Creating such library that I can use anywhere, I wanted to have as less bloated binary wise as posible, while also having to combat the non-type generic nature of the C language. <br>